Frequently Asked Questions

 Do I get a choice of rooms?

 We have two room types available for you to choose from: standard and en-suite.
-En-suite rooms incur an additional £500 fee.
+Read more about our accommodation (including photos of our room types).

-Yes, boys and girls are always separated in the accommodation, either by floor or by corridor.
+Yes, boys and girls are separated in the accommodation, either by floor or by corridor.

 I'm coming with a friend.
 Can we be put in the same building?

 If you’re attending with a friend or family member, we know how important it is that you’re placed together!
 As long as you’re in the same age group, we’ll make sure to put you in the same building.
-If you’d like to share a room or be next door to your friend, just let us know in your Student Information Form.
+If you’d like to share a room with a friend, just let us know in your Student Information Form which we’ll send you after your place is confirmed (please note, we have a small number of twin rooms which are always popular).

 How does laundry work?